📦 Improve Warehouse Productivity

 Different routes between two storage locations in the warehouse

-1. Items Dimensions: Small and light dimensions items
+1. Item Dimensions: Small and light dimensions of items

 2. Picking Cart: lightweight picking cart with a capacity of 10 orders

-3. Picking Route: Picking Route starts and ends at the same location
+3. optimised: Picking Route starts and ends at the same location

-Scenario 1, the worst in terms of productivity, can be easily optimized because of
+Scenario 1, the worst in terms of productivity, can be easily optimised because of

 • Locations: Orders #1 and #2 have common picking locations